dmritrekker/trekker/doc/source/manual/trekker.rst

 **-timeLimit <positive real number>** Sets the maximum allowed duration in minutes for trekker to continue tracking.
 If any of the *-seed_coordinates*, *-seed_count* or *-seed_countPerVoxel* options are used together with *-timeLimit*, tracking stops either when the required number of streamlines are reconstructed or the time limit is hit, whichever comes first.
 When tracking stops due to time limit, all the streamlines that are computed so far are written to the disk.

 **-verboseLevel <integer between 0 and 4>** Determines the level of information displayed on the terminal.
 Verbose level must be between 0-4.
-A verbose level of 0 displays no information.
+No information is displayed at level 0.
 Default=1.

 **-help** Displays this manual.